Frequently Asked Questions

 What is Conditional Admission?

 Academically qualified students planning to study at INTERLINK may be admitted conditionally to a select group of universities.
 Upon meeting the conditions as specified in the university’s conditional admission letter, a student may be admitted as a regular student.
-Some universities require that students submit application forms, official transcripts from previous study, documentation on finances, and perhaps letters of recommendation while others only need to review official transcripts to decide on conditional admissibility of students.
-In all cases, one of the conditions will be to achieve a certain TOEFL score or complete the INTERLINK program successfully.
-INTERLINK does not offer test-taking preparation for TOEFL, GRE, or GMAT.
-Assistance in applying to universities is available free of charge to all INTERLINK students.
+Most universities require that students submit application forms, official transcripts from previous study, and documentation on finances.
+Admissions requirements are determined by each institution and vary from school to school.
+In all cases, one of the conditions will be to achieve a certain TOEFL/IELTS score or complete the INTERLINK program successfully.
+INTERLINK does not offer test-taking preparation for TOEFL, IELTS, GRE, or GMAT.
+However, our classes do help students improve their skills for those exams.

 What is the size of INTERLINK classes?

 We have intentionally chosen to be small so that individual attention can be given to each student.
-The maximum number of students in “core” courses is 12-15; the average class size is 8-9; and most centers have fewer than 65 students.
+The maximum number of students in each class is 12-15.

 How are students assessed?